 For more information on the CRM license, refer to:

-(c) The CRM website of the California-Pacific Section of the Society for Range Management;
+(a) The CRM website of the California-Pacific Section of the Society for Range Management;